 Hot-rolled steel is preferred for structural components, welding and construction materials, and automotive parts.
 Its lower cost and faster production time make it a popular choice for large-scale projects.

 On the other hand, cold-rolled steel finds its niche in applications that prioritize surface finish, dimensional accuracy, and consistency.
-It’s commonly used in automotive manufacturing, appliances, furniture, and precision engineering industries.
+It’s commonly used in automotive manufacturing, mass-production appliances, furniture, and precision engineering industries.

 Understanding the distinctions between hot-rolled and cold-rolled steel is crucial for anyone navigating the vast landscape of steel products.
 Let’s look at the two processes in length.